A-F-V/obsidian-arcana/README.md

 ### Collaborating:

 **Actively Looking for Collaborators**
-If you would like to contribute or collaborate, message me directly on twitter [@AFV_7](https://twitter.com/AFV_7) and we can talk :).
+If you would like to contribute or collaborate, message me directly on discord @A-F-V (afv_) and we can talk :).

 ---